Meet Our Team

 Angela has worked in PR and public affairs in Westminster, Brussels and Scotland.
 She has been owner manager of her current business, Pagoda Porter Novelli, in Edinburgh for 20 years.
 As well as being expert in consultancy and business management, she is skilled in crisis, technical and tourism PR.
 Well connected in business, she has been chair of industry bodies and previously sat on the Scottish committee of the IoD.
 A food blogger in her spare time and a fanatical hillwalker and cricket spectator, Angela is particularly keen to encourage more young people into sport and has supported many girls’ cricket initiatives.

-Fraser Porter is Head of Banking Services & Business Development at Adam & Company.
-With over fifteen years’ experience in banking and wealth management, Fraser has a wide network of contacts across the professional, sporting and charitable sectors.
+Fraser Porter is CEO at Anderson Anderson & Brown Wealth Ltd With over fifteen years’ experience in banking and wealth management, Fraser has a wide network of contacts across the professional, sporting and charitable sectors.
 His interests include football, cricket, rugby, tennis, listening to music and playing the piano.
 He was delighted to become a Trustee of Beyond Boundaries in order to play a small part in helping to increase the opportunities for people to participate in cricket throughout Scotland.

-Malcolm is an experienced chief executive who is currently Chief Executive of Cricket Scotland.
-Previously he has led businesses in the retail (Hunter Boots) and property-related (Edinburgh Solicitors Property Centre and Braemore Lettings) sectors.
+Malcolm is an experienced chief executive who is currently Director of the IOD.
+Previously he was CEO of Cricket Scotland and has led businesses in the retail (Hunter Boots) and property-related (Edinburgh Solicitors Property Centre and Braemore Lettings) sectors.
 His earlier career was in marketing, principally in the whisky and pharmaceutical Industries.
 Educated at St Andrews University, he is a self-confessed “sports nut” who still plays rugby but has also woven amateur singing and dancing into his life in recent years.

 Puneet is joint founder and Chief Operating Officer of PG Paper Company Ltd, an award-winning import-export company, trading in over 52 countries.
 In the recent past the portfolio of businesses has expanded, and now includes a technology company, dental practices, as well as commercial and residential properties.
 Puneet is also heavily involved with several national and international charities.
 A keen sports fan and a passion for cricket from a very early age with the love of the sport remaining unabated.